Beginner chicken keepers often ask this question, probably because Spring is the most active and usual time for rearing and raising chicks.

 Raising Chicks in Spring

-Farm stores start stocking chicks and ducklings in the spring, so you can pick them up locally if you aren’t too picky about the breed.
+Farm stores start stocking chicks and ducklings in the Spring, so you can pick them up locally if you aren’t too picky about the breed.

-If you are looking for a particular breed that you have seen in the catalog, in my opinion, it’s better to order from the catalog since you can request they be vaccinated (if you wish).
+If you are looking for a particular breed that you have seen in the catalog, in my opinion, it’s better to order from the record since you can request they be vaccinated (if you wish).

 I am currently awaiting a rare breed order that has been six months in the waiting and will likely be another couple of months before they arrive!
-Patience is a virtue for those wanting something different…..
+Patience is a virtue for those wanting something different.

-Many chicken keepers believe that the strongest and healthiest chicks are born in the spring.
+Many chicken keepers believe that the strongest and healthiest chicks are born in the Spring.

-Certainly it is easier to follow a natural cycle in the springtime.
-Once your chicks come off the heat, the ambient air temperature outside should be warm enough for them to go outside under supervision.
-Even if the day is a little chilly, they now have the ability to keep themselves warm.
+Indeed, it is easier to follow a natural cycle in the springtime.
+Once your chicks come off the heat, the ambient air temperature outside should be warm enough for them to go out under supervision.

-Once outside they will have access to fresh greens, bugs and other tasty morsels which will help them to grow strong and healthy.
+Once outside, they will have access to fresh greens, bugs, and other tasty morsels, which will help them to grow strong and healthy.

 Raising Chicks in Summer

-If you live in a particularly hot climate, you may need to limit their ‘outside’ time to early morning and evenings until they get a little older and smarter.
+If you live in a scorching climate, you may need to limit their ‘outside’ time to early morning and evening until they get a little older and wiser.